 - Promote a respectful and inclusive climate in school and at home.
 In order to provide a safe and equitable environment for all, we need to address bias when we see it, no matter how large or small.
 Teach lessons, engage in conversations and read books that address stereotyping and bias.
 All students should be treated with respect, compassion and equity in order to provide a positive school climate for all.

-We should be able to understand and help prevent the spread of coronavirus without resorting to stereotypes and xenophobia.
+We should be able to understand and help prevent the spread of coronavirus without resorting to stereotypes and racism.
 Teaching young people about the disease and, at the same time, deconstructing how scapegoating works will pave the way to a deeper understanding and empathy for all people.